 Remember to also stand correctly.
 Table height should be at or below elbow height.
 The top of your screen should be eye level.

 Do consider enhancing your workstation with plants as they have been scientifically proven to enhance productivity by 15 percent, lower physiological stress, increase attention span, and improve well-being. 🙂

 Get rid of clutter: Cluttered spaces can have negative effects on our stress and anxiety levels, as well as our ability to focus

 Have a set of weights beside your desk so you can lift them during short breaks.
 This helps with raising energy levels and blood circulation.

 If you find yourself or your family members sitting for the entire day, this is something you may want to counter by investing in a standing desk as part of your workstation.
 Otherwise, if you have a built-in desk at home, you can look for standing desk converter instead.

-If you are interested in getting an Omnidesk, do use my promo code “JERALDINE” here to get $15 off your purchase.
+If you are interested in getting an Omnidesk, do use my promo code and discount code “JERALDINE” here.
 Click here to browse their collection.

 Should you have any other tips to share on how to create an ergonomic and productive workspace, please feel free to share your ideas in the comments section below